 Thinking About Homeschool?
-Here Are 6 Tips From A Mom-Turned-Homeschool Director
+Here Are 7 Tips From A Mom-Turned-Homeschool Director

 parent with homeschooling materials

-It’s been two months of full-time homeschooling.
 In August 2020, I went from a full-time small business owner and bonus mama to homeschool director in a matter of days.
 (And to be honest, I’m still juggling all of those roles!)
 But even though my load has increased, even though some days are pretty darn tough, and even though everyone around me thinks I’m absolutely insane (haha!), I’m thankful I stepped into this journey.

 If you’re considering homeschooling, here are six tips from someone in the proverbial trenches: